LGBTQ+ Mental Health: Tips for Finding Help and Being Heard

 Barriers to accessing compassionate, quality health care.

-These are just some of the challenges members of the LGBTQ+ community face that can impact their mental health.
-Studies show that LGBTQ+ individuals are more than twice as likely as their heterosexual peers to experience a behavioral health disorder.
+Studies show that LGBTQ+ individuals are more than twice as likely as their heterosexual peers (transgender people are four times more likely than cisgender folks) to experience behavioral health disorders.
 Almost a third of LGBTQ+ youth reported that recent laws and policies targeting their community have had a substantial negative impact on their mental health over the past year.
-A staggering 41% of them have seriously considered suicide.
-A full 53% of older LGBTQ+ adults surveyed said they feel isolated; a situation experts estimate can shorten their lifespans by up to 15 years.
+A staggering 41% of them has seriously considered suicide.
+A full 53% of older LGBTQ+ adults surveyed said they feel isolated, a situation experts estimate can shorten their lifespans by up to 15 years.

 The issue is further exacerbated by the fact that many LGBTQ+ Americans feel unheard about getting help for their mental health concerns.
 In fact, 24% of LGBTQ+ Americans disclosed that a provider had blamed them for their health problems.
-“It raises the question, ‘Where does someone go if no one understands them or wants to work with them?’” says Corrine Jones-Williams, a behavioral health consultant specializing in serving the LGBTQ+ community at AvitaCare Atlanta.

 Tips for finding a mental health provider who’s the right fit

-• Check with your insurance: If you have insurance, it’s always best to check which providers you may already have access to, Corrine says.
-“This will ensure a level of affordability based on your existing plan,” she notes.
+• Check with your insurance: If you have insurance, it’s always best to check which providers you may already have access to.
+This will ensure the therapy you receive is affordable based on your existing plan.

-• Observe your comfort level: During your initial assessment with a clinician, observe how comfortable you feel in their care.
-“Ask yourself if you can share openly and honestly with them,” Corrine says.
-“Can they provide you with the type of support you need?
-Ultimately, it’s crucial to find a person or organization willing to see you for your concerns and not label you for any inabilities or barriers.”
+• Observe your comfort level: During your initial assessment with a clinician, observe how comfortable you are in their care.
+Can you share your feelings openly and honestly with them?
+Ultimately, it’s crucial to find a person or organization that accepts you for you, respectfully acknowledges your concerns, and refuses to label you for any challenges you’re facing.

 Behavioral health resources for the LGBTQ+ community